erinpentecost/gloop/README.md

 // It's safe to do this from inside render() or simulate(). loop.Stop(nil)
 // Wait for the loop to finish.
-// Once this chan is closed, it is guaranteed that the
+// Once this chan is closed, it is guaranteed that
 // neither render() nor simulate() will be called again.
 <-loop.Done()
 ```